 Altra Running Olympus 2 Trail Running Shoe

-The Olympus is one of the best running shoes for bunions, hammer toes and neuromas.
+The Olympus is one of the best options for bunions, hammer toes and neuromas.

 In the front, there’s a reinforced toe bumper so you get a little bit of extra protection.
 A feature that really stands out in the toe section of the shoe is the wide foot-shaped toe box.
 So Altra Olympus 2 gives you a much larger toe box to allow your feet to splay out naturally, gives your bunions enough room, keeps your big toe pointed forward and lets you get a natural stride and more propulsion from your step.
 So compared to those traditional aggressively-shaped trail shoes, the Olympus is going to give you a much wider and more comfortable design.